andrew/ultimate-awesome/README.md

 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
-- [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-semantic-understanding-for-aerial-scene](https://github.com/tzxiang/awesome-semantic-understanding-for-aerial-scene) - A curated list of awesome resources for semantic understanding of aerial scene.